jvald043/SetlistGenerator/README.md

 # SetlistGenerator
+This was created to automate the process of gathering songs from past setlists of an artist's concert you will attend in the future.

-Retrieves songs last played at venues from SetlistFm and creates a playlist in Spotify for them
+Retrieves songs last played at venues from SetlistFm and creates a playlist in Spotify.

 Currently running the Python Script will prompt the user to type the band name